erik73/hassio-addons/README.md

 ## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
+Home Assistant allows anyone to create app repositories to share their apps for Home Assistant easily.
+This repository is one of those repositories, providing extra Home Assistant apps for your installation.

 ## Installation